rohit12crj/Study-Notes/SRE/Notes.md

 rto & rpo & what were these values in your project & how did u achieve this ?

+explain HA for all aws services in your project ?

+Can you explain your day-to-day responsibilities in your current DevOps role?

 sla

 pagerduty --> used for end to end incident management --> https://youtu.be/0J9xglafVuI?si=uK4obcxYLTd5Jpfj  --> important for SRE --> no need to go through the video --> just for reference